Hello1024/hello1024.github.io/_posts/2025-06-12-glass-hvdc-cables.md

 Cable manufacture would occur at a constant speed of perhaps 2 kilometers per hour - crossing the Atlantic in 4 months.

 To build this cable, 80 mm diameter, at a sluggish walking pace, would require a massive 40,000 tons of sand (silicon dioxide), so it probably makes sense to resupply the manufacturing ship every ~week whilst it is producing, allowing a smaller 'furnace' boat to be used.

+### Laying process

+Once the cable comes out of the back of the ship, it will not have sufficient tensile strength to get to the bottom of the deepest oceans (6 kilometers!).
+This can be solved by large buoys attached to rollers on the cable spaced every 50 meters or so behind the ship.
+The rollers can be regulated entirely passively, since lowering a heavy object requires no energy.

 ## Storms